jtroussard/HD-Hound/README.md

     1. created module to facilitate emailing alerts and tested
     2. updated some copyright information on each file
     3. refactored modules from mutiple words to a single word
+  * Fri Aug 04 08:51PM:
+    1. added point and bark modules which prep content for sending and emails content